 No, the Lake Loop offers participants different options for getting active and supporting a healthy and vibrant Lake Hopatcong through their registration and fundraising.

-No, participants are asked to choose one activity from a choice of cycling, running/walking, or paddling.
+No, participants are asked to choose one activity from a choice of cycling, hiking, or paddling.

 Is the Lake Loop timed?